wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-aadconnect-health-operations.md

 |Contributor|  Contributors can ***view all information*** (e.g. view alerts) from the portal and ***change settings*** (e.g. email notifications) within Azure AD Connect Health.|
 |Reader| Readers can ***view all information*** (e.g. view alerts) from the portal within Azure AD Connect Health.|

-All other roles (such as ‘User Access Administrators’ or ‘DevTest Lab Users’), even if available in the portal experience, have no impact to access within Azure AD Connect Health.
+All other roles (such as User Access Administrators or DevTest Lab Users), even if available in the portal experience, have no impact to access within Azure AD Connect Health.

 #### Access Scope